Sunday, July 19, 2020

 Catchy Comedy Package

-Starts: 2024
+Started: 2024

-When Decades rebranded as Catchy Comedy, it showcased many sitcoms though most appeared as a Bing watching marathon on weekends known as The Catchy Binge.
+When Decades rebranded as Catchy Comedy, it showcased many sitcoms though most appeared as a Binge watching marathon on weekends known as The Catchy Binge.
 It featured many classic sitcoms such as Dick Van Dyke, ALF, All in the Family, and many others.
 Because this was a Weigel owned station, it was a matter of time that they got their hands on the Looney Tunes.
 After all, they did a couple of weekends with The Flintstones already.
 Lasting 40 hours long, the marathon would feature the best of the best cartoons making stations such as Boomerang look bad.

 Grade: A+

 While not as vast as Me TV's package, this is well curated.
 Each block contains a theme if necessary such as showbiz, fairy tales, romance, and more.
 Almost all of the cartoons I would have selected personally.
 No Black and White cartoons though, and only one or two duds.
 The rest are cartoons of the highest standards and what people think of when they think classic Looney Tunes.
+Rumor has it that the ratings for the show made the final decision to launch Me TV Toons.
+I personally don't buy that as there were trademark filings going public late 2023 about a potential cartoon channel.
+What IS true however is that the marathon was a success, and I believe Catchy Comedy will do this marathon again maybe next year.

-TV Shows: The Best of the Looney Tunes
+TV Shows: The Best of the Looney Tunes on The Catchy Binge

 While there's no official guide for Boomerang's air schedule, TV Passport seems to have it on their website.
+TV Insider is also a great source

 Meanwhile for Me-TV, click here for the schedule (with details on what cartoon is coming up; keep in mind it may be subject to change at any time) and click here for the website's official Bugs Bunny and Friends page or here for Toon in With Me's page.